Walmart has a 50-inch TV deal for under $200 today | Digital Trends

-It’s not often you can find a 4K TV for your home theater for less than $200, but one of the best 4K TV deals today is at Walmart, where you can get the onn.
+A 50-inch TV for under $200?
+This is no joke.
+One of the best 4K TV deals today is at Walmart, where you can get the onn.
 50-inch 4K Roku Smart TV for just $198.
 This is a savings of $40 from its regular price of $238, and a price this low is a bit of a rarity, even amongst the ongoing Walmart TV deals.
 Free shipping is included with your purchase, and in-store pickup is available for many locations.

 Why you should buy the onn.
 50-inch 4K Roku Smart TV